Essex: The Izaak Walton Inn

-Another place worth a stop in early summer is the so-called Goat Lick on US-2, near milepost 182 about five miles east of the Essex turnoff, where, in April and May especially, dozens of shaggy white mountain goats congregate around a mineral-rich spring.
+Another place worth a stop in early summer is the so-called Goat Lick on US-2, near milepost 182 about 4 mi (6.4 km) east of the Essex turnoff, where, in April and May especially, dozens of shaggy white mountain goats congregate around a mineral-rich spring.

 East Glacier Park